Coming soon – Summer, 2018.

 In 2016, Cinemafantastique 2 was focused more clearly on the independent genre films from around the globe, featuring Last Girl Standing, Holy Hell, The Love Witch (making its Canadian premier at our festival), The Red Man, Harvest Lake, and Bigfoot Ate My Boyfriend.
 Shortly after Cinemafantastique 2 wrapped up, the Shivers Film Society was dissolved.
 Following this, Nicole D’Amato came on board to help with the next year’s festival planning as the key creative co-director and shortly thereafter, she began to co-programme the 2017 event with Vince D’Amato.

-2018 – The Cinemafantastique International Genre Film Festival and Darkside Releasing will continue to harmonize and hone synchronizations between the two film companies while keeping the passions for genre films and Cinemafantastique’s mandate firmly in place; while constantly creating new opportunities and outlets for equally passionate genre filmmakers around the world.
+2018 – The Cinemafantastique International Genre Film Festival and Darkside Releasing will continue to harmonize and hone synchronizations between the two film companies while keeping the passions for genre films and Cinemafantastique’s mandate firmly in place; and while constantly creating new opportunities and outlets for equally passionate genre filmmakers around the world.

 Cinemafantastique International Genre Film Festival.